 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Dublin took the distinction of being the most Asian, while Martins Ferry was the least Asian city.
+Dublin took the distinction of being the most Asian, while Clyde was the least Asian city.
 You can download the data here.

 Read on for more information on how the cities in ohio ranked by population of Asian residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.